Gwerlas/system/README.md

         system_update: true
 ```

-You can customize the system update reboot message throw the `system_update_reboot_msg` variable.
+You can customize the system update reboot message throw the
+`system_update_reboot_msg` variable.

 ### Profile

 Currently for `server` nodes only.
-Desktops will be supported in futures developments.
+Desktops will be supported in future
+developments.

 ### ZSH

-The `system_install_zsh` set as `true` whill install ZSH and put a default user configuration.
+The `system_install_zsh` set as `true` will install ZSH and put a default user
+configuration.

 ### Firewall

 By defaults, firewalling is disabled for containers, and enabled in the
 other cases.

-You can force enabling or disabling throw defining the `system_firewall_managed` to `true` or `false`.
+You can force enabling or disabling throw defining the `system_firewall_managed`
+to `true` or `false`.

 Dependencies
 ------------